AdobeXD/plugin-samples/guides/how-to-use-single-line-text-ui-guide/README.md

 # How to use single line text UI
-This sample describes how an XD plugin can invoke the default file picker and display the text extracted from the file chosen by user. **The plugin code can be found [here](https://github.com/AdobeXD/Plugin-Samples/tree/master/how-to-use-single-line-text-ui)**.
+This sample describes how an XD plugin can invoke the default file picker and display the text extracted from the file chosen by user.

 ## Technology Used